Looking to get on the ladder, but need to decide on where to buy? Get help with making that big decision.

 If you have children, it’s vital to do your homework on the local primary and secondary schools to see how they perform and what sort of education they provide.

-Crucially, you also need to find out whether the property you are planning to buy or rent is in the all-important ‘catchment area’.
+Crucially, you also need to find out whether the property you are planning to buy is in the all-important ‘catchment area’ of a school you have your eye on.
 As boundaries can change from year to year, you may need to phone schools directly to get the most up-to-date information.

 You can also look at the local authority's website to see the distances within which children got into your preferred schools the previous year.

-Check out how long it takes you to walk (or bike or drive) to the nearest station.
+Use a map tool, such as Google Maps, to find out how long it takes to walk (or cycle or drive) to the nearest station.
 If this is going to be your daily commute, you need to ensure it’s achievable.

 If you're going to need to park your car, find out your options.
 Will you use the station car park - and how much will it cost per day?
 Can you get a weekly or monthly pass at a cheaper rate?